Surgeon General (CIV)

 For this purpose, the Ministry of Defense and the SDF have implemented consistent and comprehensive medical measures, from disease prevention to rehabilitation, including periodical medical examination and mental assessment, preventive medicine, adequate vaccination, regular follow-up for daily fitness enhancement and early therapeutic intervention up to full recovery of injuries or diseases.
 During disaster relief and other operational deployments, SDF medical services provide treatment, medical supply as well as medical evacuation.

 Director General for Health and Medicine at Internal Bureau is a civilian officer who is primarily responsible for SDF’s medical service from administrative perspective, such as developing fundamental policy and compiling/requesting a budget in medical service of the SDF.
 He/She also assists Defense Minister and Administrative Vice-Minister as a medical expert.
-Medical Department of each Staff Office (Ground, Maritime and Air) formulates and supervises the implementation a plan of medical service of each service (Ground, Maritime and Air Self-Defense Force).
+Medical Department of each Staff Office (Ground, Maritime and Air) formulates and supervises the implementation a plan of medical service of each service (GSDF, MSDF and ASDF).
 Each service has medical sections/units throughout Japan and they are responsible for medical service of their garrisons/bases.
 Besides these medical sections/units, there are various SDF medical institutions including each SDF hospital, National Medical Defense College.

-- 12 hospitals across Japan, including National Defense Medical College Hospital (Saitama) and the SDF Central Hospital (Tokyo), with some SDF district hospitals open to the public.
+The SDF has 12 hospitals nationwide, including National Defense Medical College Hospital (Saitama) and the SDF Central Hospital (Tokyo), with some SDF district hospitals open to the public.

-- SDF Central Hospital is unitedly operated as a cooperative organization of all SDF and is the center of SDF medical treatment facilities, with 29 clinical and 5 administration departments as well as Institute of Medical Radiological Technologists and Vocational Skills Development Center, and it is also a clinical training hospital for doctors, etc. The hospital has a helipad where large transport helicopter such as CH-47 can take off and land.
+The SDF Central Hospital is unitedly operated as a cooperative organization of the GSDF, MSDF and ASDF.
+It has 29 clinical and 5 administration departments as well as the Institute of Medical Radiological Technologists and Vocational Skills Development Center, and it is also a clinical training hospital for doctors, etc. The hospital has a helipad where large transport helicopter such as CH-47 can take off and land.

-The mission of medical services of the JGSDF is to support each unit as follows so that they can exert full fighting capability in human resources.
+The mission of medical services of the GSDF is to support each unit as follows so that they can exert full fighting capability in human resources.

 - To admit injured/diseased and provide them with treatment for their early return to work and life-saving